msheliga1/uriHW14MVCBlog/README.md

          Do "npm install inquirer@8.2.4" (with old version) to avoid require error.
          Do "npm install mySQL2", etc.
     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code
         - On gitHub (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)
             Deployed code name always msheliga1/github.io/RepoName !!
-        - OR Deploy or Heroku
+        - OR Deploy to Heroku
-    Make Sure it Works
+    Test: Verify it Works
+        - Jest one possibility
+        - Use Insomnia (or Postman) to test all API routes.
     Insert Screencastify (Chrome) Video and/or Screenshot X2 of deployment into readme file.

 ## Tools and Technologies Used